uPortal-Project/uPortal/CONTRIBUTING.md

 *   Update the JIRA issue, adding a comment including a link to the created pull request.
 If the problem or improvement came to be better understood through implementation, update the description and add comments to communicate what was learned.
 A release engineer will rely upon the JIRA to summarize release notes for the release including your change and those release notes will link to the JIRA issue, so the JIRA issue as a good place to communicate clearly about _what_ was changed _why_ and _how_.

+## Acknowledgements

+* Portions of these contributing guidelines inspired by [HashiCorp packer contributing guidelines][].

 [Apereo licensing generally]: http://www.apereo.org/licensing
 [contributor licensing agreements specifically]: http://www.apereo.org/licensing/agreements
 [Contributor License Agreement]: http://www.apereo.org/licensing/agreements